adnanmirza1/quill-js-rails-adnan/README.md

 ```
 Add active storage and  Quill to your manifest in app/assets/javascripts/application.js:

-Install active storage in your rails app
+Install active storage in your rails app (for using images with your quill js editor)

 ```
 rails active_storage:install